Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Dao Thi Yen Phi, National Institute of Nutrition, former Head of the Department of Nutrition and Food Safety - Pham Ngoc Thach University of Medicine (HCMC), emphasized that breakfast plays a very important role in providing necessary energy, affecting the mental quality of the whole day.

-To maintain a healthy diet, Dr. Phi suggests that students need to rearrange their daily schedules, do everything in a planned and timely manner.
-That way, students will not have to run after time and will have time to eat scientifically.
+To maintain a healthy diet, Dr. Phi suggests that students need to rearrange their daily schedules, do everything according to a plan and on time.
+That way, students will not have to run after time, and will have time to eat scientifically.
 In addition, students also need to set aside a certain amount of time to exercise and improve their health.

 71% sinh viên không thể xây dựng chế độ ăn uống lành mạnh- Ảnh 2.